malikjam/hello-world/README.md

 My very first repository

 My name is Malik, I am from Kazakhstan!
-I want to be master of HTML/CSS, JavaScript, React and other programming languages.
+I want to be a master of HTML/CSS, JavaScript, React and other programming languages.